MicrosoftDocs/azure-media-services/media-services/latest/includes/term-live-encoder.md

 title: Live encoder
 ---

 **Live encoder** - Either a hardware or software encoder that is capable of processing a video feed in real-time and sending it to an ingest URL.
-Two such live encoders are OBS and Wirecast.
+Two such live encoders are OBS Studio and Telestream Wirecast.